• Skip to main content

 Snake Draft

-In a draft, you will be “on the clock” when it is your turn to select a player.
+In a draft, you will be “on the clock” when you select a player.
 This means you will have anywhere from 45 seconds to a minute-and-a-half (depending on how the commissioner sets the draft) to make each selection.

 Fantasy Football Draft Strategies: Tips for Winning

 1.)
 Load up with running backs and wide receivers in the first few rounds of the draft.
-If that flashy quarterback is there early in the draft, exercise your restraint and wait a little bit longer.
+If that flashy quarterback is there early in the draft, exercise your restraint and wait slightly longer.

 2.)
 Instead, select quarterbacks in the mid-rounds can often have the greatest return on investment.

 3.)
-And don’t even think about taking a kicker or defense until at least the double-digit rounds.
+Don’t even think about taking a kicker or defense until at least the double-digit rounds.

 4.)
-You can also set you “queue” for players you are interested in drafting.
+You can also set your “queue” for players you are interested in drafting.
 This is a very useful feature because you can stay organized with which players you are still targeting.
-And it is even more useful in the event that you need to step away from the draft for a few moments because you can set your selection process to “auto-select”, which will automatically draft from your top-desired players in the queue.
+And it is even more helpful if you need to step away from the draft for a few moments because you can set your selection process to “auto-select”, which will automatically draft from your top-desired players in the queue.

 Auction For Player Selection

 Auctions tend to be for more advanced leagues.
-This isn’t a universal truth, but for the most part, I recommend staying away from auctions especially if you are new to fantasy football.
-All things considered, the auction process is very efficient but it can take much longer than a draft.
+This isn’t a universal truth, but I recommend staying away from auctions, especially if you are new to fantasy football.
+All things considered, the auction process is very efficient, but it can take much longer than a draft.

-The auction works exactly as you think it would.
+The auction works precisely as you think it would.
 Each team has a set budget, and managers bid on players.
 Only one player can be bid on at a time.
-If you are doing an auction, avoid spending big on a top player.
+Avoid spending big on a top player if you are doing an auction.

 Keeper Leagues and Auctions

-The only caveat here is if you are playing in a Keeper League.
-A Keeper League is a league that has managers returning every year – and they tend to be extremely competitive.
+The only caveat is if you are playing in a Keeper League.
+A Keeper League has managers returning every year, and it tends to be extremely competitive.

-In a keeper league, the ideology for success is slightly shifted because managers are able to claim a small selection of top-players from last season to automatically return to their teams for the upcoming season.
+In a keeper league, the ideology of success is slightly shifted because managers are able to claim a small selection of top players from last season to automatically return to their teams for the upcoming season.

-Spending big on a top player in an auction can make a lot more sense if you expect years of heavy production.
+Spending big on a top player in an auction can make much more sense if you expect years of heavy production.

 After The Team Selection: Now What?